RahulModi1310/3d-carousel-component/README.md

 ## Issues??🐛

-- Having any issues or found any bugs free fell to reach me on github.📧
+- Having any issues or found any bugs, feel free to reach me on github.📧

 ## Special Mention💕